ajdavis/emptysquare-hugo/emptysquare/content/review-distributed-reset.md

 # My evaluation

-The paper's spanning-tree algorith is simple and robust.
+The paper's spanning-tree algorithm is simple and robust.
 I don't know what advances have been made in the subsequent 30 years for solving the spanning-tree problem, but this seems like a worthy contribution.
 I wonder if the rest of the paper is obsolete, though.

 When is Distributed Reset necessary?
 Arora and Gouda write,